cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 Inspired by the cross-functional cooperation promised by DevOps, platform engineering has begun to emerge in enterprises as an explicit form of that cooperation.
 Platforms curate and present foundational capabilities, frameworks and experiences to facilitate and accelerate the work of internal customers such as application developers, data scientists and information workers.
-Particularly in the field of cloud computing, platforms have helped enterprises realize values long promised by cloud like fast product releases, portability across infrastructures, more secure and resilient products, and greater developer productivity.
+Particularly in cloud computing, platforms have helped enterprises realize values long promised by the cloud like fast product releases, portability across infrastructures, more secure and resilient products, and greater developer productivity.